Venue: Cockpit Studios, Bloomsbury, London

-Dates: This workshop ran for three days from Tuesday 9th August 2022 until Thursday 11th August 2022.
+Dates: This workshop will run for three days from Tuesday 8th August 2023 until Thursday 10th August 2023.
+If the workshop becomes oversubscribed, we will close the application process early.

 During this week-long course, you will be designing and decorating your own set of bespoke wall tiles and using your new skills to work collaboratively to create a tile panel to be included in a window display at Fortnum & Mason.
 Over the three days you will learn the traditional process of tubelining (popular during the Art Nouveau period), as well discovering how we replicate unique coloured glazes and designs for restoration projects, such as The Food Halls at Harrods and many of Transport for London’s underground stations.